Wayne Hennessey: International career

 On 5 June 2022, Hennessey made nine saves, the most in the 2022 European World Cup qualification without conceding, to secure a 1–0 win for Wales against Ukraine in the play-off final, and a place in the 2022 FIFA World Cup, Wales' first such tournament since 1958.
 He was chosen for the final squad in Qatar.

 Before the 2022 World Cup began, Hennessey said that the place as Wales' starting goalkeeper was contested, as he had played more international games but was rarely used by Nottingham Forest, while Ward was playing regularly and performing well for Leicester City.
-During the second group game against Iran, Hennessey was sent off with four minutes to play for when he kicked Mehdi Taremi's head while the game was goalless in an eventual 2–0 loss; he became the third goalkeeper in FIFA World Cup history to be sent off, following Gianluca Pagliuca in 1994 and Itumeleng Khune in 2010.
+During the second group game against Iran, Hennessey was sent off with four minutes left to play when he kicked Mehdi Taremi's head while the game was goalless in an eventual 2–0 loss; he became the third goalkeeper in FIFA World Cup history to be sent off, following Gianluca Pagliuca in 1994 and Itumeleng Khune in 2010.
 Hennessey would become the only player to receive a straight red card in the 2022 World Cup; the other players who were dismissed in the tournament received two yellow cards in one match.

-Hennessey’s final appearance for his country came in a friendly against Gibraltar on 10 November 2023, featuring for the first half of a 4-0 win in Wrexham.
+Hennessey’s final appearance for his country came in a friendly against Gibraltar on 10 November 2023.
+He featured for the second half of a 4–0 win at the Racecourse Ground in Wrexham, having replaced Ward.